ironcore-dev/FeDHCP/README.md

 The Metal plugin acts as a connection link between DHCP and the IronCore metal stack.
 It creates an `EndPoint` object for each machine with leased IP address.
 Those endpoints are then consumed by the metal operator, who then creates the corresponding `Machine` objects.

 ### Configuration
-Path to an inventory yaml shall be passed as a string.
+The metal configuration consists of an inventory list.
 Currently, there are two different ways to provide an inventory list: either by specifying a MAC address filter or by providing the inventory list explicitly.
-If both a static list and a filter are specified in the `inventory.yaml`, the static list gets a precedence, so the filter will be ignored.
+If both a static list and a filter are specified in the `metal_config.yaml`, the static list gets a precedence, so the filter will be ignored.

-Providing an explicit static inventory list in `inventory.yaml` goes as follows:
+Providing an explicit static inventory list in `metal_config.yaml` goes as follows:
 ```yaml
 hosts:
   - name: server-01